grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 As the bartender set up a glass and was leaning to pour it Percy continued the conversation despite the fact that the bartender did not particularly look like he would want to.
 "Actually, I'm looking to hire some crew.
 I have a boat, and we're short a few fucking people.
 Thought you might be able to steer me in the right direction to where the fucking hiring is done around here."

-"Most of the steering I do it towards the bottles."
-Said the bartender.
+"Most of the steering I do it towards the bottles," said the bartender.
 "You want crew you're better off down on the fuckin' dock.
 Usually there's some fuckin' greenies hanging around, going boat to boat and just askin' for work even.
 Useless fuckers, skills wise, but always seemingly around."
 He thought for a few seconds while he finished off the pour.
 "On the second hand, a lot of big boats have come through in the last week or so.
 It's possible they've hired up all the greenies. _Big_ fuckin' boats.
 200 meters and more."

 "Yeah, that kind of boat is always hiring.
 Shit, that doesn't sound good.
 I'm a little fuckin' desperate."

 The bartender squinted up the side of his face where his eye would have been considering for a few seconds.
 "Hrmm.
 Well, if yer fuckin' desperate...
 Bartendin' is my side-gig.
 My main business, and much more profitable I might add, is pimpin'."

-"You don't fuckin' say."
-Said Percy into her drink.
+"You don't fuckin' say," said Percy into her drink.

 He pretended not to hear her.
 "Thing about pimpin' in a place like this is sometimes you gotta take risks on the folks ya bring over from the mainland to work.
 Beggars can't be choosers, ya might say.
 So once in a while I end up with whores I can't pimp out.
 Or at least not at a price that makes them worth the food they eat."

-"Always difficult to balance those books, I hear ya."
-Said Percy.
+"Always difficult to balance those books, I hear ya," said Percy.

 "Anyway, right now I got me this waif that got off a boat a few weeks ago.
 But she's skinny and small.
 Waif-life, I say, you know what I mean?"